timmcewandev/Capstone/readme.txt

 This user is going to be looking at Team Kaliber app.
 Team Kaliber is an esports organization.
 With this app a user can look into news of tK.
 They can also see the roster.
 Within the roster you can see members and be able to drill down into the name.
 See a profile picture and be able to see their twitter feed.
 You will also see their social handles and from there also tab view of their youtube channel if they have one.
 If they don't it will go to the team site.

 -----------------------
 Installing app instructions:

-You do not need anything for this there is not Realm, Core Data, or even firebase
+Realm is being used for persistence

-This uses NSCoder which is a form of persistence.
+In order to like something on twitter you must be signed in.
+But the main thing i wanted people see is the feed from twitter.

-As you add a person in the roster view. you will see it appear in favs tab with the heart.
+As you add a person in the roster view. you will see it appear in favs tab.